 Echeveria is a large genus of succulent plants native to parts of Central America, South America, and Mexico.
 Succulents in the Echeveria genus are distinguished from other succulents like Haworthias and Sempervivums by their plump, smooth leaves that display in a stunning rosette shape.
 They can range in size from a couple of inches tall to up to 12 inches tall depending on the variety.

-Thanks to their ease of care, Echeverias have grown in popularity amongst gardeners and house plant enthusiasts alike.
+Thanks to their ease of care, Echeverias have grown in popularity among gardeners and house plant enthusiasts alike.
 They are well-suited to bright, dry environments and appreciate periods of neglect, making Echeverias ideal house plants whether you have a green thumb or not!

 Echeverias require a substantial amount of light in order to thrive.
 They should receive at least four to five hours of bright, direct light every day, and ideally six.
 If Echeverias do not receive enough light they will become elongated and leggy, often ‘reaching’ towards the closest source of light.
 It is also unlikely that they will flower.
 Placing your Echeveria outdoors during the summer months will help it to thrive.
+However, if you're moving your plant outside in the spring after growing indoors over the winter, make sure to make a gradual transition.
+Intense afternoon sunlight can cause sunburn, so place your plant where it receives a bit of shade when the sun is strongest.

 Echeverias require a well-draining, porous growing medium to help keep excess moisture away from the roots.
 Standard cactus potting mixes are sufficient for Echeverias, which can be found at most nurseries and garden centers.
 Alternatively, you can create your own cactus soil by mixing three parts regular potting soil, two parts coarse sand, and one part perlite.
+While ideal houseplants, Echeverias also grow well in garden beds, as long as the soil is well drained.

 During the summer months, Echeveria will need to be watered more frequently than they will in the winter.
+In winter, water just enough to prevent wrinkled leaves.

 Temperature and Humidity

 Echeverias thrive in hot, dry conditions.
 For the most part, they do not tolerate cold temperatures or cold drafts well and too much humidity can lead to root rot.
 The average household temperature and humidity levels are sufficient for Echeverias—just be sure not to place them in a location that is too humid like a bathroom or laundry room.
+Most Echeverias are cold hardy to USDA zone 9a and can grow in ground.
+However, in colder areas, move the plant inside when freeze threatens.

-Regular fertilizing is not a requirement for growing Echeveria as they are accustomed to growing in nutrient-poor soil, which makes them susceptible to fertilizer burn if over-fertilized.
+Regular fertilizing is not a requirement for growing Echeveria, as they are accustomed to growing in nutrient-poor soil, which makes them susceptible to fertilizer burn if over-fertilized.
 Occasional fertilizing during the spring and summer months can help Echeverias during their active growing period but should be executed with caution.
 Use a cactus or succulent fertilizer, or a liquid fertilizer diluted two to four times more than normal.

 Potting and Repotting

 Plants in the Echeveria genus do not require frequent repotting and should only be repotted once they have outgrown their previous container.
 To repot an Echeveria plant ensure that the soil is completely dry before removing it from its potting container.
 Carefully remove the excess soil from the roots before placing the plant in its new pot.
 Repotting in the spring is usually recommended as the plant will be entering into its active growing period.
+Wait a week before watering after repotting to avoid the risk of root rot.

 Varieties of Echeveria